kydt8632/Assignment/README.md

 * These operations shall now be implemented in a way that they do not need an instance of `MyVectorOperations`.
 Further, you are not allowed to change properties of your variables in `MyVector` and you are not allowed to add new methods to class `MyVector`.

 ## Misc.
-* No additional libraries are required.
+* No additional libraries are required (please do not use `std::vector`)
-* Git is good
+* Git would be nice, but not mandatory
 * Feel free to use any IDE and compiler
+* Our C++ IDE is Visual Studio, if you wish to use it, just run `configure.bat`, make sure you have CMake  in the PATH and [VisualStudio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16).
+(If you have already another Visual Studio version or compiler, please adjust `configure.bat` accordingly).
+* Questions > jorge.guerra@surgiceye.com.